jonnonz1/nz-statute-book/acts/public/1975/misuse-of-drugs-act-1975.md

 ### 44 Restrictions and requirements relating to labelling restricted substances
 (1) No person may sell or supply a restricted substance to which a prescribed restriction relating to labelling applies with a label that does not comply with that restriction.
 (2) Every person who sells or supplies a restricted substance to which a prescribed requirement relating to labelling applies must sell or supply the restricted substance with a label that complies with that requirement.
-(3) Every person who contravenes subsection (1) or (2) commits an offence and is liable on summary conviction,— (a) in the case of an individual, to a fine not exceeding $5,000; and (b) in the case of a body corporate, to a fine not exceeding $10,000.
+(3) Every person who contravenes subsection (1) or (2) commits an offence and is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $5,000; and (b) in the case of a body corporate, to a fine not exceeding $10,000.